7.4: Proposals

 If you have been asked to submit a proposal, it is considered solicited.
 The solicitation may come in the form of a direct verbal or written request, but normally solicitations are indirect, open bids formally published for everyone to see.
 A request for proposal (RFP), request for quotation (RFQ), and invitation for bid (IFB) are common ways to solicit business proposals for business, industry, and the government.

-RFPs typically specify the product or service, guidelines for submission, and evaluation criteria.
+RFPs typically specify the product or service, guidelines for submission and evaluation criteria.
 RFQs emphasize cost, though service and maintenance may be part of the solicitation.
 IRBs are often job-specific in that they encompass a project that requires a timeline, labor, and materials.
 For example, if a local school district announces the construction of a new elementary school, they normally have the architect and engineering plans on file but need a licensed contractor to build it.

 Unsolicited proposals are the “cold calls” of business writing.
 They require a thorough understanding of the market, product and/or service, and their presentation is typically general rather than customer-specific.
-They can be tailored to specific businesses with time and effort, however, and the demonstrated knowledge of specific needs or requirement can transform an otherwise generic, brochure-like proposal into an effective sales message.
+They can be tailored to specific businesses with time and effort, however, and the demonstrated knowledge of specific needs or requirements can transform an otherwise generic, brochure-like proposal into an effective sales message.

 Getting your tailored message to your target audience can often be a significant challenge if it has not been directly or indirectly solicited.
 Unsolicited proposals are often regarded as marketing materials intended more to stimulate interest for a follow-up contact than make direct sales.
 Throwing everything you’ve got at a wall and hoping something sticks isn’t the best way to generate work.
 A targeted proposal is your most effective approach, but recognize the importance of gaining company, service, or brand awareness, as well as its limitations (Business Communication for Success, 2015, 9.3).